<< back to foods in North Jersey

 Greek-American culture had a tremendous influence on the evolution of the American chili dog.
 What differentiates the Texas weiner from a traditional chili dog is, well, the chili.
 Here it is derived from saltsa kima, the Greek meat sauce (typically served over spaghetti) that contains spices such as cinnamon, allspice, cumin and cloves.

 In certain parts of North Jersey, the Texas weiner is a micro indigenous food you just can’t miss.
+(Also don't miss NJ's other regional hot dog styles, like the Italian hot dog and the Ripper.)

 Note: For all you grammar police, while the proper spelling of the German word for hot dog is “wiener,” it is common to see the transposed i-e on many Jersey menus.